Areas of Critical Environmental Concern

 3. How are ACECs nominated?

-Anyone can nominate an ACEC, and then it is evaluated through land use planning using the best available information and extensive public involvement.
+Anyone can nominate an ACEC, and then it is evaluated during land use planning using the best available information and extensive public involvement

 An overhead view of Table Rocks ACEC in Oregon.

-Table Rocks ACEC in Oregon, protects special plants, animal species and unique geologic formations.
+Table Rocks ACEC in Oregon protects special plant and animal species and unique geologic formations.

-To be considered for designation as an ACEC, the area must require special management attention to protect important and relevant values.
-If a nominated area meets the criteria, an interdisciplinary planning team develops potential management options and incorporates the proposed ACEC into a draft land use plan.
+To be considered for designation as an ACEC, the area must meet three criteria: relevance, importance and need for special management attention.
+These criteria may include ecological intactness and habitat connectivity.
+If a nominated area meets the criteria, an interdisciplinary planning team develops potential management options and incorporates the proposed ACEC into a draft resource management plan (RMP).
 Members of the public have the opportunity to review and comment on proposed ACECs and the associated management options during a 90-day public comment period.

-After the public comment period closes, the planning team prepares and publishes a proposed land use plan.
-After the proposed plan is published, planning regulations allow people who have participated in the planning process and who have an interest which may be adversely affected by a planning decision to submit a formal protest within 30-days.
-ACECs are designated in the final approved Resource Management Plan.
+After the public comment period closes, the planning team prepares and publishes a proposed RMP.
+After the proposed RMP is published, people who have participated in the planning process and have an interest which may be adversely affected by a planning decision have 30 days to submit a formal protest.
+Once the BLM has resolved protests, ACECs are designated by the decision on the approved RMP.